kpc-simone/pymmdv-workshop/README.md

 # Installation
 - Open the Anaconda Navigator and launch the Powershell prompt

 ![](https://github.com/kpc-simone/pymmdv-workshop/blob/main/docs/select_powershell.png)
 - use `cd` to navigate into the extracted `pymmdv-workshop-main` folder.
-You may need to
+Depending on how the files were extracted, pymmdv-workshop-main may be nested within a folder of the same name.
+Use the `ls` command to list the files in your working directory as below

 ![](https://github.com/kpc-simone/pymmdv-workshop/blob/main/docs/folder_navigation.png)
 - then create a new configured environment: